Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 ✓ Overcoming unhealthy relationship patterns, i.e. codependency recovery and toxic relationship

-✓ Co-parenting with a narcissist and emotional support during legal process.
+✓ Co-parenting with a narcissist and emotional support during legal process and support for post-separation abuse

 THE THERAPEUTIC WAY